nyudlts/ultraviolet-deposit/README.rst

 To run tests separately

-Make sure you use node 14 and python 3.8
+Make sure you use node 14 and python 3.8 and elasticsearch container is running

 ```
 pipenv install --pre --dev